Summertime: Part 4 – Baltimore Oriole (body)

 bed book peek: crocodile

 Today, I’m happy to show how I made this crocodile, which will be used as a spot illustration in my upcoming picture book, MY BED.
 The story about children’s sleeping places in different cultures around the world is written by Rebecca Bond and will be published by Houghton Mifflin Harcourt in Sept.
 2020.
-A touring exhibition of my original embroidered artwork for the book will travel around the United States.
-Salley Mavor: Bedtime Stitches will debut at the Cahoon Museum Of American Art in Cotuit, MA from Sept.
-11 to Dec.
-22, 2020.
+A touring exhibition of my original embroidered artwork for the book is traveling around the United States.
 The tour schedule is listed here.

 Update: Signed copies of My Bed can be ordered in my shop here.
 Watch this 8 minute documentary about how I created the illustrations for the book.